hydephp/develop/docs/digging-deeper/customization.md

 {.align-top}

-If any of these files are missing, you can run `php hyde update:configs` to copy the default files to your project.
+If any of these files are missing, you can run `php hyde publish:configs` to copy the default files to your project.

 ## Configuration Options